 What’s the difference between a furnace filter and an air filter?

-There’s no “it depends” with this answer: a furnace filter and an air filter are two different products.
+A furnace filter and an air filter are two totally separate products.

 A furnace filter, as described above, is a device typically found at the entrance to your furnace’s blower compartment.
 It traps particles in both warm and cool air.
 Every forced-air furnace has a filter.
 It is a critical accessory.

 An “air filter” is a shorthand term that refers to an indoor air quality system.
 This is not a furnace accessory.
 It’s a different HVAC product.